Experts answer the 10 most common cleaning questions

-There’s nothing worse than your favourite pair of trainers becoming so dirty you wonder if it’s time to hang up the shoe laces.
-To save them from this fate, simply use a soft-bristled brush or toothbrush to remove any dry dirt and then a mixture of warm water and laundry detergent to wash the laces and soles.
+There’s nothing worse than your favourite pair of trainers becoming so dirty you wonder if it’s time to hang up your boots.
+To save them from this fate, remove the laces and pop them in the washing machine with your next load, then use a soft-bristled brush or toothbrush to remove any dry dirt and a mixture of warm water and laundry detergent to wash the soles.

 8. How to clean a toilet

 Not an exciting job, but an essential one nonetheless.
 For the best results, disinfect the toilet bowl with a bleach-based toilet cleaner, starting underneath the rim.
 Put on some gloves and scrub the sides.
 For the exterior, use a disinfectant spray and cover all sections, including the lid, flush and tank.
 Leave it for 10 to 15 minutes and then use a clean sponge to wipe it all down.